Information about Propranolol

 Q. Can I take fluoxetine with Propranolol?

 No, you should avoid taking fluoxetine with Propranolol.
-The reason being, fluoxetine may cause an increase in levels of Propranolol in body which may increase its toxicity.
+This is because, fluoxetine may cause an increase in levels of Propranolol in body which may increase its toxicity.

 Q. Can I stop taking Propranolol as my chest pain is under control?

-No, you should not stop taking Propranolol suddenly because that may worsen your angina or heart attack.
+No, you should not stop taking Propranolol suddenly because that may worsen your angina or may cause a heart attack.
 Tell your doctor and if there is a need to stop Propranolol, your doctor will reduce your dose gradually over a period of a few weeks.

 Q. Is Propranolol good for anxiety?